alexpaul/Binary-Tree/README.md

 * To be able to use Depth-First Pre-Order traversal to print the values of a Binary Tree.
 * To be able to use Depth-First Post-Order traversal to print the values of a Binary Tree.
 * To be able to determine the height or the maximum depth of a Binary Tree.
+* To be able to determine the diameter or width of a Binary Tree.

 ## Tree Structure Vocabulary